Violent Crime Control and Law Enforcement Act: Other provisions

-The Act authorized the initiation of "boot camps" for delinquent minors and allocated a substantial amount of money to build new prisons.
+The act authorized the initiation of "boot camps" for delinquent minors and allocated a substantial amount of money to build new prisons.

 Fifty new federal offenses were added, including provisions making membership in gangs a crime.
 Some argued that these provisions violated the guarantee of freedom of association in the Bill of Rights.
-The Act did incorporate elements of H.R.
+The act did incorporate elements of H.R.
 50 "Federal Bureau of Investigation First Amendment Protection Act of 1993" (into §2339A (c)) to prohibit investigations based purely on protected First Amendment activity, but this was effectively removed in the Antiterrorism and Effective Death Penalty Act of 1996.

-The Act also generally prohibits individuals who have been convicted of a felony involving breach of trust from working in the business of insurance, unless they have received written consent from state regulators.
+The act also generally prohibits individuals who have been convicted of a felony involving breach of trust from working in the business of insurance, unless they have received written consent from state regulators.

-The Act also made drug testing mandatory for those serving on federal supervised release.
+The act also made drug testing mandatory for those serving on federal supervised release.

+As a result of this act, the board decided that the Civil Rights Division should primarily control the work of internal affairs of Law Enforcements for possible reasons of bias, and as a precaution, the Internal Affairs member should cooperate with the Civil Rights Division as per the council's resolution.

-The Act prohibits "any person acting on behalf of a governmental authority, to engage in a pattern or practice ... that deprives persons of rights, privileges, or immunities secured or protected by the Constitution or laws of the United States."
+The act prohibits "any person acting on behalf of a governmental authority, to engage in a pattern or practice ... that deprives persons of rights, privileges, or immunities secured or protected by the Constitution or laws of the United States."
 (Title XXI, Subtitle D.) Subtitle D further requires the United States Department of Justice to issue an annual report on "the use of excessive force by law enforcement officers."
 Such reports have not been issued, however.

-The Act included a three-strikes provision addressing repeat offenders.
+The act included a three-strikes provision addressing repeat offenders.

-The Act expanded the scope of required FBI data to include hate crimes based on disability, and the FBI began collecting data on disability bias crimes on January 1, 1997.
+The act expanded the scope of required FBI data to include hate crimes based on disability, and the FBI began collecting data on disability bias crimes on January 1, 1997.